solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

 we do not expect to change it often.
 We can also add additional methods in JsonRpc and solana web3 library to get application fees for an account.

 Dapp should be careful before rolling out this feature.
-Because the transaction would start failing if the roll out is sudden.
-It is preferable to implement rebate, and adding pay application fees in their apis, so that the user pays full application fee but is then rebated if the transactions succeds.
+Because the transaction would start failing if the rollout is sudden.
+It is preferable to implement rebate, and add pay application fees in their APIs, so that the user pays full application fee but is then rebated if the transaction succeeds.
 Then once everyone starts using the new API they can add the check on application fees.

 Additional instructions should be added to the known programs like Token Program, Vote Program, Stake Program, etc.